NATO's Afghanistan withdrawal depends on violence levels, Stoltenberg says | Law-Order

 NATO's Afghanistan withdrawal depends on violence levels, Stoltenberg says

-NATO Secretary-General Jens Stoltenberg called on the Taliban on Monday to reduce violence in Afghanistan and said any possible withdrawal of troops would be based on the situation on the ground.
+NATO has 9,600 troops in Afghanistan, including 2,500 Americans, training and assisting Afghan forces.
+Many fear that progress during two decades of foreign intervention in Afghanistan would quickly unravel, threatening gains in areas from women's rights to democracy.
+U.S. lawmakers have warned that withdrawing all troops could lead to civil war.

+This week's defence ministers' meeting, which will take place by video conference on Wednesday and Thursday, was initially set decide on whether to go ahead with a troop pullout.
+The administration of new U.S. President Joe Biden faces calls to seek a six-month delay.
+Four senior NATO officials told Reuters on Jan.
+31 international troops would stay beyond the May deadline, despite Taliban calls for a full withdrawal.

-"Our common goal is clear: Afghanistan should never again serve as a haven for terrorists to attack our homelands," Stoltenberg told a news conference.
+"Our common goal is clear: Afghanistan should never again serve as a haven for terrorists to attack our homelands," Stoltenberg said.
 "While no ally wants to stay in Afghanistan longer than necessary.
 We will not leave before the time is right."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)